Combating tax evasion

 In this webcast, UBS Foundation Professor Dina Pomeranz presents research on how governments around the world are combating tax evasion.
 She talks about lessons learned on how to strengthen the capacity to collect taxes effectively and fairly, particularly in low and middle-income countries.

-Live from the UZH Studios, we review recent economic research on the topic and take questions from the audience via Mentimeter.
+Live from the UZH Studios, we reviewed recent economic research on the topic and took questions from the audience via Mentimeter.
+The host was UBS Foundation Professor Florian Scheuer (University of Zurich).

-This is a public event with free access via livestream on our website in association with the Centre for Economic Policy Research (CEPR).
+This was a public event with free access via livestream on our website in association with the Centre for Economic Policy Research (CEPR).

 No modern state can function without effective taxation to fund its roles, ranging from assuring security, rule of law, and infrastructure to providing services in education and health or social programs.
 Tax evasion not only undermines these efforts, but also leads to distortions in the economy, which can have negative impacts on both economic efficiency and societal fairness.